damienheiser/modbusmqtt/readme.md

-Shinemonitor ModbusMQTT
+ModbusMQTT
 =====================

-# What is it?
-Shinemonitor ModbusMQTT fakes the shinemonitor.com modbus server and queries the WiFi-RTU periodically.
+ModbusMQTT fakes the shinemonitor.com modbus server.
+It queries the WiFi-RTU periodically and sends the gathered data to your MQTT-broker.

-# Who can use this?
 This software was created to harvest data from the Deye SUN-ECD and send it to your MQTT-broker, instead sending your best data to China/Singapore. https://www.aliexpress.com/item/32872867730.html

+# Plans
+Rewrite to support more devices.
+It is at this point a single purpose solution.
+See todolist below

 # Setup